AugurProject/V2Migration/V2Deployment.md

 - Augur v2 requires users to manually migrate their current REP tokens <a href="https://etherscan.io/address/0x1985365e9f78359a9B6AD760e32412f4a445E862">(0x1985..)</a> to a new REP token (“REPv2”).

+- The currently active REP token should universally be renamed to ("REPv1") as soon as possible to support a smooth migration.

 - Augur v2 requires <b>mandatory participation</b> of all REP holders in the event of a 60-day network wide market fork.

 - Exchanges that custody REP tokens will need to prepare for the new REPv2 token, and define a process of handling a fork.

-- REPv2 cannot be converted back to REP after it is initially migrated.
+- REPv2 cannot be converted back to REPv1 after it is initially migrated.

 ## Augur v2 Deployment